 Another primary jawline acne cause is friction and pressure, often caused by playing sports that require headgear with a chin strap, or playing instruments like the violin.
 This type of pimple is called “acne mechanica.”

 Playing the violin or wearing a chin strap causes friction and pressure in that area, a perfect recipe for pimples, especially in dry skin.

 How To Prevent Acne Mechanica

-First, be sure to wash your face 🧼 and your instrument or chin strap before and after every use.
+First, be sure to wash both your face and your instrument or chin strap before and after every use.
 This will help to get rid of bacteria, dirt, and extra sebum.

-We recommend washing your face with a facewash containing low concentrations of salicylic acid to unclog pores like Exposed Facial Cleanser.
-This will help break up any sebum that got clogged in the pores, but it shouldn’t irritate the skin further.
+Choose a face wash with low concentrations of salicylic acid to unclog pores like Exposed Facial Cleanser.
+This will help break up any sebum that got clogged in the pores, but won’t irritate the skin further.
 That’s because it’s soap-free and hypoallergenic and contains sage extract and pro-vitamin B5 to calm existing irritation.

 How To Stop Touching Your Face

 One of the biggest causes of acne mechanica is touching the face too much.
-Sometimes it’s due to popping pimples excessively or incorrectly (Yes, there is a correct way of popping papules!) but during the course of a day, we often touch our faces unconsciously, for instance when we’re thinking deeply, or feeling bored, stressed, or tired.
+Sometimes it’s due to popping pimples excessively or incorrectly (Yes, there is a correct way of popping papules!) but during the course of a day, we often touch our faces unconsciously.
+For instance, we touch our faces when we’re thinking deeply, or feeling bored, stressed, or tired.
 This can especially affect jawline acne.

 Remember, your hands carry a lot of bacteria, and they produce their own oils.
 Whenever they come into contact with your face, they transfer those bacteria and oils to your skin, and cause minor irritation.